mlatu-lang/mlatu/docs/index.md

 ### High-level

 Mlatu is high-level - you don't have to worry about bits and null when you program in Mlatu.
 You can write in a way that maps well to the abstractions in your head without caring about performance because the compiler will worry about that for you.

+### On the BEAM VM

+Mlatu source programs compile into BEAM bytecode - the same VM used by Erlang, Elixir, and other languages in the BEAM ecosystem.
+This means that Mlatu can easily take advantage of Erlang concurrency primitives and can be used as a pure typed frontend to conventional Erlang or Elixir applications.

 ## Now what?